jingkangy91/FastVIN/readme.md

 3. To download VIN pictures, type './1_download_vin.py' in terminal, then type the file name of VIN list, 'vin_list.csv' is the default.
 4. To convert VIN pictures to pdfs, type './2_convert_vin.py' in terminal, then type the file name.
 5. After conversion, it will combine all pdfs into one, if you want to print it, please type 'Y'.

+## TODO
+1. Change 'convert' to 'PIL', and save with append list.
+2. Rewrite readme with org.
+3. Combine 1_download and 2_convert together.
+4. Comment 'print to printer'.
+5. Use os.path instead of +.
+6. Pyinstaller -F, and copy from 'dist' to root dir.
+7. Rename to fastVIN.py and FastVIN for exe.
+8. Try to use Pyinstaller on Windows.
+9. Change default dir (img, pdf) and default name of excel file.
+10. Try exe on other Mac OS.